wxWidgets/wxWidgets/docs/contributing/translators-guide.md

 1. the strings to translate are extracted from the C++ sources using xgettext program into a wxstd.pot file which is a "text message catalog"

-2. this new wxstd.pot file (recreated each time some new text messages are added to wxWidgets) is merged with existing translations in another .po file (for example, de.po) and replaces this file (this is done using the program msgmerge)
+2. this new wxstd.pot file (recreated every 1-4 years even if new messages were added to wxWidgets) is merged with existing translations in another .po file (for example, de.po) and replaces this file (this is done using the program msgmerge)